ds4dm/ecole/docs/discussion/gym-differences.rst

 relaxation problem, from which this information can be extracted.
 For these reasons, one would find a ``None`` instead of an observation on terminal states.

-In any case, one might note that in reinforcement learning, the observation of a terminal state is actually never used.
+In any case, one might note that in reinforcement learning, the observation of a terminal state is usually not very useful.
 It is not given to a policy to take the next action (because there are not any), and hence never used for learning either, so the difference has no impact in practice.